simon-xe-wang/FiboService/README.md

 Everytime getting a request with input number, get each string from the cache directly and return to client until reaching input value.
 If required values are not in cache, populate them.

-The first request of asking big number like 100,000 is still very slow but the following will be fast.
+The first request of asking big number like 100,000 is still very slow (20 minutes) but the followings will be fast (6 seconds).

 This works well for single process.
-The cons is:
+The drawback is:
-1. Not work for multiple processes we need to put this into shared memory.
+1. Cache locates within a process.
+Need to share with others.
-2. It uses much memory
+2. Large memory usage might be an issue.

 This is what I implemented for now.
-There are other ways which might work bette in distributed environment and we will discuss it next.
+There are other ways which might work better in distributed environment and we will discuss it next.

 ## More Ideas